Soraya Santos

 Soraya Alencar dos Santos (born 4 December 1958) more commonly known as Soraya Santos is a Brazilian politician as well as being a lawyer.

-She has spent her political career representing Rio de Janeiro, having served as state representative since 2015.
+She is a federal deputy representing the state of Rio de Janeiro since 2015.

 Personal life

 Santos was born to Alan Guerra de Alencar and Cleyde Maria Guerra de Alencar.
 Before she became a politician Santos worked as a lawyer.
 Santos is married to politician Alexandre Santos.

 Political career

 Santos voted in favor of the impeachment motion of then-president Dilma Rousseff.
 Santos voted against a similar corruption investigation into Rousseff's successor Michel Temer.
 She voted in favor of the 2017 Brazilian labor reforms.